Christmas Breakfast Casserole (with Vegetarian option)

 When I plotted out this week’s recipes, I wanted to include a savory dish, as well as something that reminded me of home since we aren’t traveling for Christmas this year.

-My casserole is a bit different than my mom’s.
+My Christmas Breakfast Casserole recipe is a bit different than my mom’s.

 Let’s be honest: Trying to recreate your mom’s traditional Christmas morning recipe is basically impossible.
 For whatever reason, it will always taste better when she makes it because it reminds you of your childhood and Christmas past.